 * We won't be able to enjoy recess, we'll be working

-* Everyone would know me
+* Everyone would know us

-* Adults would respect me
+* Adults would respect us

 * We would make a lot of money that could benefit the school

-* We'll learn how to do business
+* We'll learn how doing business

 We played a game in pairs, where we had to define a goal and how to accomplish it.

-Conclusion: forethought and preparation helped achieve the goal.
+Conclusion: Forethought and preparation helped achieve the goal.

 And thus we started writing out a business plan:

-What we sell: Snacks, small toys, hot chocolate, sweets.
+We will sell snacks, small toys, hot chocolate, sweets.